sopra-fs23-group-12/4Bubbles_Server/README.md

 ## Launch and Deployment

+### Prerequisites

+All dependencies are handled with Gradle.

 ### Setup this Template with your IDE of choice
 Download your IDE of choice (e.g., [IntelliJ](https://www.jetbrains.com/idea/download/), [Visual Studio Code](https://code.visualstudio.com/), or [Eclipse](http://www.eclipse.org/downloads/)).
 Make sure Java 17 is installed on your system (for Windows, please make sure your `JAVA_HOME` environment variable is set to the correct version of Java). \